 At a workshop in June 2013, participants expressed a desire to have a workgroup designated to cyanobacteria and HABs where they would have the opportunity to discuss these issues on a more regular basis.
 Soon thereafter, we formed NEIWPCC’s Harmful Algal Blooms Workgroup.

 In 2016, NEIWPCC, EPA Region 1 and CitiSci.org launched a smartphone app, bloomWatch.
 The app enables community scientists to help document potentially harmful blooms by submitting a photograph and other information from a smartphone or tablet.

-For more information on any of the above, contact Jasper Hobbs, coordinator of our HABs Workgroup.
+For more information on any of the above, contact Maryann Dugan, coordinator of our HABs Workgroup.